ansible/awx/INSTALL.md

 - [docker-compose](https://pypi.org/project/docker-compose/) Python module.
     + This also installs the `docker` Python module, which is incompatible with `docker-py`.
 If you have previously installed `docker-py`, please uninstall it.
 - [Docker Compose](https://docs.docker.com/compose/install/).
+- selinux must be in permissive mode on the target system

 ### Pre-build steps